Connor-Lynch/MyList/README.md

 # BackEnd

-The back end for this project is a `.net core 3.1` web api that uses `Entity Framework Core` to manage its persistence.
+The back end for this project is a `.net 8` web api that uses `Entity Framework Core` to manage its persistence.
 The project is architected using the mediator pattern.

 ## Project Structure